 - It might take some time before you start to feel thirsty, so don’t wait!
 Make sure you are drinking water regularly and taking necessary steps to stay hydrated.
 Oftentimes in the winter, it can take longer to notice you’re thirsty.
 It’s best to stay prepared and safe by hydrating regularly throughout your workout.

 - Winter workouts add a lot of challenges that can sometimes make working out frustrating or unsafe.
 Bringing a friend along can add to the fun, giving you a reason to workout, and if anything ever does go wrong, you’ve got someone who can help you out, or the other way around.
 Good times and tight binds, isn’t that what friends are for?
+7 main advantages of training with an expander, more details here.

 - There are lots of variables to working out in the winter, so it’s important that you’re vigilant and responsible when it comes to conditions for your exercise.
 But there’s lots to look out for, so this could mean a lot of things.
 Let’s help you narrow it down.